shinjiroy/model-checking-on-sdd/templates/formal-guide-template.md

-# Formal Verification Guide: {FEATURE_NAME}
+# Formal Verification Guide: [FEATURE_NAME]

 **For Team Members**
-**Last Updated**: {DATE}
+**Last Updated**: [DATE]

 ## Purpose

-This guide helps you verify the formal specification for {FEATURE_NAME} using Alloy Analyzer.
+This guide helps you verify the formal specification for [FEATURE_NAME] using Alloy Analyzer.
 No prior formal methods experience is required - just follow these steps.

 ---